tendermint/tendermint/docs/nodes/configuration.md

 - `max-connections` = is the max amount of allowed inbound and outbound connections.
 ### Deprecated Parameters

 > Note: For Tendermint 0.35, there are two p2p implementations.
-The old version is used by deafult with the deprecated fields.
+The old version is used by default with the deprecated fields.
 The new implementation uses different config parameters, explained above.

 - `max-num-inbound-peers` = is the maximum number of peers you will accept inbound connections from at one time (where they dial your address and initiate the connection). *This was replaced by `max-connections`*
 - `max-num-outbound-peers` = is the maximum number of peers you will initiate outbound connects to at one time (where you dial their address and initiate the connection).*This was replaced by `max-connections`*